-In response to the global economic downturn, the QFMA has reviewed the risk exposure and the internal compliance and governance of brokerage firms in Qatar and has issued the QFMA Corporate Governance Code in connection therewith.
-The QFMA has also reviewed the financial statements of companies listed on the DSM in order to determine whether they have provided adequate disclosure of their exposure levels.
+In response to the global economic downturn, the QFMA has reviewed the risk exposure and the internal compliance and governance of brokerage firms in Qatar.
+In connection with such review, the QFMA has also issued the Corporate Governance Code and the new Financial Services Regulation which aims at regulating the licensing requirements and process for firms carrying or willing to carry out regulated activities, with a particular focus on internal controls and compliance requirements.
+The QFMA has also reviewed the financial statements of companies listed on the Qatar Exchange in order to determine whether they have provided adequate disclosure of their exposure levels.